j19sch/frogsconf/index.md

 Saturday 12 March 2022 (unconference)

-You can find the schedule [here](link://slug/schedule).
+Details can be found on our [Schedule page](link://slug/schedule).

 ### How can I register?

-If you wish to attend, please register [here](link://slug/register).
+If you wish to attend, please go to the [Registration page](link://slug/register).
 This virtual edition is free.

 ### Code of Conduct: the short version